-In the world of the internet, it is hard to remain anonymous, but it is even worse if you have social accounts.
-Despite they thought they were safe, elite SAS soldiers have had their secret identities revealed on a fitness app used by 50 million people, the Sun reported.
+The British SAS operators’ personal details were exposed online through the public available fitness application.
+In the internet world, it is hard to remain anonymous, but it is even worse if you have social accounts.
+Although they thought they were safe, elite SAS troopers have had their secret identities revealed on a fitness app used by 50 million people, the Sun reported.

-The British SOF — widely considered to be among the best special forces unit in the world – are entitled to lifelong anonymity due to the dangerous secret missions they undertake.
+The British SOF — widely considered to be among the best special forces unit globally – are entitled to lifelong anonymity due to the dangerous secret missions they undertake.

-But, one sudden moment of negligence contributed to the public exposal of the personal identities and details of the SAS operators.
+But, one sudden moment of negligence contributed to the public exposal of the SAS operators’ personal identities and details.
 Their names and personal details were uncovered on Strava — used by fitness fanatics worldwide.

-It is also suggested that their information may have been harvested by Russian military intelligence agents, the Sun reported.
+It is also suggested that Russian military intelligence agents may have harvested their information, the Sun reported.

-Nick Waters, from investigative website Bellingcat, hoodwinked Strava into providing personal information on troops who run inside the SAS’s top-secret base in Hereford.
+From investigative website Bellingcat, Nick Waters hoodwinked Strava into providing personal information on troops who run inside the SAS’s top-secret base in Hereford.

 “I made up my own training session and convinced Strava that I had run a certain distance in a certain time inside the base,” recalled the former army infantry officer.

 “The app then started giving me the names and Facebook profiles of people who had actually run the same route.
 I started freaking out a bit because I knew this was the kind of information I probably shouldn’t have access to — so I turned it off.”

 I started freaking out a bit because I knew this was the kind of information I probably shouldn’t have access to — so I turned it off – Nick Waters.

 The Bellingcat website is best known for identifying the two key suspects in the Novichok poisoning of Sergei Skripal in Salisbury in 2018.
 Using his basic knowledge of computer programming, Waters was able to get around Strava’s security settings.